-iTunes is an application from Apple to connect and share data between a PC/Mac and Apple devices. iTunes is also a stand-alone software to update and configure Apple devices.
-It can also be used to play your media including audio and video files straight away.
-So, it is considered as one-in-all package.
+iTunes is an application from Apple that connects and shares data between a PC/Mac and Apple devices.
+It also serves as a stand-alone software for updating and configuring Apple devices.
+Moreover, it can be used to play your media, including audio and video files, directly.
+Therefore, it is considered an all-in-one package.

-While using the iTunes, some users have reported a warning literally every time while trying to connect iPhone or iPad and it states that iTunes could not connect to this iPhone.
-An unknown error occured (0xe8000084).
-Such error message will stop you from using the iTunes and some other applications correctly.
-However, there is no need to worry about such unknown error 0xe8000084 from now onwards as I am going to show you how to solve it on your PC instantly.
+While using iTunes, some users have reported receiving a warning every time they try to connect their iPhone or iPad.
+The warning states that iTunes could not connect to the device due to an unknown error (0xe8000084).
+This error message prevents you from using iTunes and some other applications correctly.
+However, there is no need to worry about the unknown error 0xe8000084 from now on, as I am going to show you how to solve it on your PC instantly.

-There is probably no possible reason behind this error to occur.
-It could have been caused due to the conflicts between some processes running in the background.
+There is probably no possible reason for this error to occur.
+It could have been caused by conflicts between some processes running in the background.

 You can get rid of this annoying error message by following the instructions listed below.

-1. Connect your Apple device with the PC and quit iTunes before proceeding further.
+1. Connect your Apple device to the PC and close iTunes before proceeding further.

-2. Now, you need to open the Task Manager by pressing Alt + Ctrl + Del keys at same time.
+2. Now, you need to open the Task Manager by pressing the Alt + Ctrl + Del keys at the same time.

-4. You are also required to kill the process called AppleMobileDeviceHelper.exe in order to complete the steps.
+4. You are also required to terminate the process called AppleMobileDeviceHelper.exe in order to complete the steps.

-5. After it is done with Task Manager, open the Run command by pressing Win + R keys on the keyboard and copy /paste the following command listed below, inside the Run text box and press OK button afterwards.
+5. After completing the task in Task Manager, open the Run command by pressing the Win + R keys on the keyboard.
+Copy and paste the following command listed below into the Run text box, and then press the OK button.

 For 32-bit Operating Systems:

-If you have installed a 32-bit OS in your PC, then, copy /paste the following command with the quotes and click on OK.
+If you have installed a 32-bit OS on your PC, copy and paste the following command, including the quotes, and click ‘OK‘.

-The users with 64-bit OS running on their PC should copy /paste the following command with the quotes and click on OK.
+Users with a 64-bit OS running on their PCs should copy and paste the following command, including the quotes, and click ‘OK.’

-6. Open the iTunes after the process is done to check whether the error 0xE8000084 is fixed or not.
+6. Once the process is complete, open iTunes to check whether error 0xE8000084 has been fixed or not.

 In a majority of cases, the above method will display a green flag as a result.
-But, if you don’t find it a better solution for you, then you might need to reinstall iTunes.
+However, if you don’t find it to be a better solution for you, then you might need to reinstall iTunes.

-1. Go to Control Panel > Programs and Features (in Windows XP: add or remove programs) and double click over the iTunes.
-It would ask for administrator rights.
-Just click OK and iTunes will be uninstalled.
+1. Go to Control Panel > Programs and Features (in Windows XP: Add or Remove Programs) and double-click on iTunes.
+It will ask for administrator rights.
+Simply click ‘OK,’ and iTunes will be uninstalled.

-2. Reboot your PC after it is uninstalled.
-Install it again using the setup you downloaded before.
+2. Reboot your PC after uninstalling it.
+Install it again using the setup you downloaded previously.